AI Providers

 - They select a GGUF model from available options

-- The model downloads from HuggingFace (4-8GB for Q4 variants)
+- The model downloads from HuggingFace (0.5–7.5GB depending on the model)

 - Model is cached in browser for future use